mauho/PCP-Vertiefung-Python/README.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```

+## Team Conclusion
+- Working in a Team of two is quite ok
+- Fast results
+- Small projects YES!
+Big projects... maybe less so :)
+- Slow compared to other (compiled) languages -> use pypy or other speed-up possibilities
+- Sleek and clean code due to less cluttering

+### Thomas Conclusion

+### Maurizio Conclusion
+- Fast and fun to code
+- easy to learn / hard to master
+- good for prototyping and small programs
+- advantages in Machine Learning due to the possibility to use Google Colab